lgeeklee/python-vmstats/README.md

 -m VM, --vm VM : Virtual Machine to report.

--i INT, --int INT : Interval to average the vSphere stats over in minutes
+-i INT, --interval INT : Interval to average the vSphere stats over in minutes

 The -p/--password is now optional and if not provided on the command line will prompt instead.